Baltimore Ravens: John Harbaugh/Lamar Jackson era (2018–2025)

 In 2021, the Ravens claimed the record of consecutive preseason wins with 20, overtaking Vince Lombardi's Green Bay Packers record.
 In Week 3 of the 2021 season against the Detroit Lions, Justin Tucker put his name in the NFL record books by kicking the longest field goal in the history of the National Football League, 66 yards, which also was the field goal that won the game and 5 yards longer than his previous career long of 61 yards that was also kicked in Detroit.
 The following week, the Ravens tied the NFL record of consecutive 100 yard rushing games by a team with 43 in a win over the Denver Broncos, equaling the 1974 to '77 Pittsburgh Steelers record.
 The team reached an 8–3 record by Week 12, but ended the season on a six-game losing streak to finish 8–9, missing the playoffs and coming in last in the AFC North.
 Jackson sustained an ankle injury during the Week 14 loss to the Browns and did not appear in any subsequent games.
 In the 2022 season, the Ravens finished with a 10–7 record, which finished second in the AFC North.
 They lost in the Wild Card Round 24–17 to the Cincinnati Bengals.

 In the 2023 season, the Ravens finished with a 13–4 record, which earned them the AFC North title and the #1 overall seed for the AFC playoffs.
 In the Divisional Round, they defeated the Houston Texans 34–10.
 In the AFC Championship, they lost to the Kansas City Chiefs 17–10.

 Prior to the start of the 2024 season, the Ravens acquired All-Pro running back Derrick Henry and by week 6 became the first NFL team to post six straight games with at least 150 yards and one touchdown through the air and one on the ground.
 In the 2024 season, the Ravens finished with a 12–5 record and won the AFC North title.
 The Ravens defeated the Steelers 28–14 in the Wild Card Round before falling to the Bills 27–25 in the Divisional Round.

+In the 2025 season, the Ravens finished with an 8–9 record.
+The AFC North title came down to the last week of the season, but a missed field goal by Tyler Loop saw the Steelers capture the division title.
+Subsequently, Harbaugh would be fired as head coach after 18 seasons.

+Jesse Minter/Lamar Jackson era (2026–present)

+The Ravens hired Jesse Minter as their 4th head coach in franchise history on January 22, 2026.
+Minter was previously the Los Angeles Chargers defensive coordinator, but had served on the Ravens staff from 2017 to 2020 as a defensive assistant.